Sacramento California, USA Travel Guide

 California State Capitol Building & Park: This neo-classical building houses the California State Legislature and the Governor's office.
 It is a symbol of California's political power.
 The surrounding 40-acre park features diverse trees, memorials, and rose gardens.

 Old Sacramento Waterfront: A 28-acre National Historic Landmark District.
 It features original Gold Rush-era buildings, wooden sidewalks, and riverboat cruises.
-Filled with shops, restaurants, and museums, preserving 19th-century charm.
+Filled having stores, restaurants, and museums, preserving 19th-century charm.

 Plan your museum visits to align with nearby historical sites or attractions for a full day of exploration.
 GetYourGuide has more local tours.

 32-mile multi-use parkway for cycling, walking, running.
 Access to parks, beaches, wildlife areas.
 Open dawn to dusk.
-Free access, some parking fees.
+No-cost access, some parking fees.

-40-acre park around State Capitol.
+40-acre park around The Seat of the state government.
 Diverse trees, rose garden, memorials.
 Open daily, dawn to dusk.
 Free to explore.

 Large urban park with Sacramento Zoo, Fairytale Town, Funderland.
 Park open daily, individual attractions have fees.

 Longest river in California.
 Boating, kayaking, paddleboarding.
 Accessible from Old Sacramento.
-Consider a sunset river cruise.
+Consider the sunset river cruise.

 Venture beyond the main attractions to discover Sacramento's lesser-known, yet fascinating, spots.